Q. How old do I need to be to play on a Select Team?

-Ohio Fusion Select teams have a local travel requirement in and around Dayton, and train 2 nights a week August – late May.
+Ohio Fusion Select teams have a local travel requirement in and around Dayton, and train with the team coach 2 nights a week August – late May.
 Ohio Fusion players are also offered a third night of training for individual development, goalkeeper, or additional team practices as schedules allow.
 Some teams may choose to travel out of state for a tournament; however, most tournaments will be within driving distance.

 Q: Can a player play up in an age group?